It's 2050 And This Is How We Stopped Climate Change

 Sila Kiliccote is an engineer.
 The back deck of her house, high up in the hills, overlooks Cupertino.
 Apple's circular headquarters is hidden in the morning mist.
 It's a long way from Istanbul, in Turkey, where she grew up; a great place to conjure up future worlds.

 "Maybe you'd like some coffee?"
-Kilicotte says.
+Kiliccote says.

 Her coffee machine is powered by solar panels on the roof.
 So is her laptop and her wifi.